jcleary/blade/README.md

 # Blade

-Blade a is tool for analysing RSpec test results and finding flaky and slow tests.
+A tool for analyzing RSpec tests to help discover non-deterministic and slow tests.